michalfica/Active-Automata-Learning-with-Advice/README.md

 We present the empirical evaluation of the active learning algorithm with advice.

-This repository includes a custom implementation of L<sup>*</sup> algorithm with an advice system as well as an implementation built on top of a state-of-the-art automata learning library learnlib, which is open source.
+This repository includes a custom implementation of L<sup>*</sup> algorithm with an advice system as well as an implementation built on top of a state-of-the-art automata learning library **learnlib**, which is open source.